armocode/TeacherCoursesWebsite/readme.txt

 b.
 Turn on your database server (I using XAMPP)
 c.
 Open your browser, go to localhost/phpmyadmin -> SQL
 d.
 'CREATE DATABASE yourDatabaseName'
 e.
-Back to project, uncomment autocreate rows and start the project
+Back to project, uncomment autocreate rows and start the project.
+(In terminal you can get exception saying couldn't create 'course reviews' table.
+Restarting project should fix this issue.(PostgreSQL))
 3. Go to localhost/phpmyadmin -> yourDatabaseName -> SQL
 4. Open postgresql.txt, insert all rows which contains INSERT..
 5. Go to localhost:8080 in your browser